 3. Use an Upright Polar Mount for Your Dish Installation

 4. The alignment of the dish should also be done perfectly after correcting the errors above.
-Satellite dishes that are aligned even 5mm away from the satellite can give you no signal messages during light or heavy cloud cover.
+Satellite dishes aligned even 5mm away from the satellite can give you no signal messages during light or heavy cloud cover.
 Make sure you get your LNB skew right.
 Don’t set H while the satellite is on V.

 With a perfect setup and any of these LNBs, you can watch Satellite TV during heavy rain without the slightest Signal Loss.
 Also, remember to use the LNB cap to convert your LNB.
-It keeps away any moisture from entering the LNB-Cable connection and as a precaution applying silicon adhesive is not a bad idea.
+It keeps any moisture from entering the LNB-Cable connection, and as a precaution applying silicon adhesive is not a bad idea.

 6. Watch Out for Loose Connections and Long Cables